 (b) For judicial decisions, when: a court of competent jurisdiction has remanded and stayed rules; if the remand and stay concern that portion of the rules or guidelines on which the permit condition was based; and a request for a permit modification is filed by the owner or operator within ninety days of judicial remand.

-(5) When the owner or operator has filed a request for a variance under rule 901:10-3-08 of the Administrative Code or for a “fundamentally different factors” variance within the time specified in 40 CFR section 122.21. or 40 CFR section 125.27(a) for an NPDES permit.
+(5) When the owner or operator has filed a request for a variance under rule 901:10-3-08 of the Administrative Code or for a "fundamentally different factors" variance within the time specified in 40 CFR section 122.21 or 40 CFR section 125 for an NPDES permit.

-(6) To correct technical mistakes (other than the operational changes defined in paragraph (F) of this rule and listed in the appendix to this rule), such as errors in calculation or mistaken interpretations of law made in determining permit conditions.
+(6) To correct technical mistakes (other than the operational changes listed in the appendix to this rule), such as errors in calculation or mistaken interpretations of law made in determining permit conditions.

-(D) The owner or operator may submit a written request to the director for approval by the director if the following apply:
+(F) The owner or operator may submit a written application for modification to the director for approval by the director if the following apply:

-(1) The owner or operator desires to accomplish material or substantial alterations or expansions or additions to the facility or other changes defined as a modification; or
+(1) The owner or operator is requesting material or substantial alterations or expansions or additions to the facility or other changes defined as a modification; or

 (2) New information or data obtained by the owner or operator justify permit conditions in addition to or different from those in the existing permit.

-(E) An application for permit modification or a major operational change submitted by the owner or operator shall contain the following information:
+(G) An application for permit modification shall contain the following information:

 (1) The name of the owner or operator and the name and address and telephone number of the facility or operation;